joachimBurket/essip-doc/README.rst

 .. code:: shell

    make html     # for html
-   make latex    # for latex
-   make latexpdf # for latex (will require latexpdf installed) make          # list all the available output format
+   make github   # runs make html and copy the result in docs/ make latex    # for latex make latexpdf # for latex (will require latexpdf installed) make          # list all the available output format